RaincloudTheDragon/BasedPlayblast/README.md

 1. Place BasedPlayblast.js in /Flamenco/scripts - this script is just for outputting the blast, and is, thus, destructive.
 Do not use this for anything except playblasts.
 2. Set output settings within BasedPlayblast panel
 3. Click "Apply Blast Render Settings" - this takes the settings that the blaster normally handles locally, and puts it into the blendfile so it can be farmed.
+(Tip: you can set additional settings, such as workbench texture display, here.)
 4. Set flamenco settings (I recommend # of frames/# of workers)
 5. Click "Restore Original Render Settings" - you probably don't want to keep it on the blast settings permanently...